-The Best Vietnamese Restaurants in Adelaide for an Authentic & Flavoursome Feast
+The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Tuck into a feel good Vietnamese feast at some of the best restaurants around Adelaide and be transported from humble Adelaide to the vibrant streets of Ho Chi Minh City.

-Adelaideans are no strangers to tasty Vietnamese feasts, with take away and dine in options to satisfy cravings from lunch through dinner found right across the city.
-We all know someone who is fiercely loyal to their local spot claiming it to have the best pho or bahn mi, but with Southeast Asian flavours as incredible as these, it’d be wrong not to explore all the venues serving up delicious Vietnamese cuisine!
+Adelaideans are no strangers to tasty Vietnamese feasts, with authentic takeaway and dine-in options to satisfy cravings from lunch through dinner across the city.
+We all know someone fiercely loyal to their local spot claiming it to have the best pho or banh mi, but with Southeast Asian flavours as incredible as these, it’d be wrong not to explore all your options and broaden your horizons, one cold roll at a time.

-The trick is knowing where to lay your chopsticks, with extensive restaurant offerings ranging from laundromat style takeaway corners and colourful neon disco diners to traditional surroundings taking food back to its roots.
-Without further ado, here are the best Vietnamese restaurants in Adelaide you need to try ASAP.
+The trick is knowing where to go, with extensive restaurant offerings ranging from unassuming laundromat-style takeaway corners and colourful neon disco diners to traditional surroundings taking food back to its roots.
+Trust the tried-and-tested favourites – here are the best Vietnamese restaurants in Adelaide.

 Phonatic Restaurant

 There’s something for all occasions and moods on the flavour-packed menu at Phonatic Restaurant.
-Find your spot in their rustic-style restaurant or sunny courtyard before making your way through entrees, sizzling hot plates, platters, and the Chef’s special offerings of modern Vietnamese cuisine.
-You’ll be kicking yourself if you don’t try the pho with your choice of protein– the popular salty soup dish will warm your soul and is a specialty at Phonatic.
-Top all of this off with Eastern-inspired cocktails for a truly excellent experience.
+Find your spot in their rustic-style restaurant or sunny courtyard before making your way through plates of traditional cold rolls, noodle bowls, rice dishes and modern Vietnamese cuisine.
+You’ll be kicking yourself if you don’t try the pho with your choice of protein – the popular salty soup dish will warm your soul and is a Phonatic specialty.
+Top all of this off with Eastern-inspired cocktails and you have a winning experience.

 171 Hindley Street, Adelaide